 Inclusive Public Art Community Forum

 Public Forum to gather additional community input on the Inclusive Public Art project with the Z. Smith Reynolds Foundation.
 At this meeting the community can learn more about this wonderful opportunity and share thoughts and ask questions.
-You can meet the selected artist and hear their ideas.
+You can meet the selected artists and hear their ideas.
 The Public Art project committee will share site images of potential locations for the project, drawings of possible artistic concepts and more.
 All are welcome and we hope you join us.

 FOR MORE INFORMATION ABOUT THE PROJECT….